FCS-analysis/PyCorrFit/README.md

 Installation
 ------------
-Installers for PyCorrFit are available at the [release page](https://github.com/FCS-analysis/PCorrFit/releases).
+Installers for PyCorrFit are available at the [release page](https://github.com/FCS-analysis/PyCorrFit/releases).
 If you have Python installed you can install PyCorrFit, including its scripting functionalities, with `pip install pycorrfit[GUI]`.
-For more information, [go here](https://github.com/FCS-analysis/PyCorrFit/wiki/Running-from-source).
+More information is available in the [wiki](https://github.com/FCS-analysis/PyCorrFit/wiki/Running-from-source).

 Documentation
 -------------